justin-vogt/demo-prep-9/README.md

-# Sitecore XM Cloud Preview
+# Sitecore XM Cloud Preview - Updated during PSS and OPS demo

 ***NOTE: THIS SOLUTION IS NOT SUPPORTED BY SITECORE, CONTAINS PRE-RELEASE REFERENCES, AND WILL CONTAIN BUGS***